Solar B [JAXA]

 The X-ray telescope images the high temperature (0.5 to 10 MK) corona with improved angular resolution, say approximately 1 arcsec, a few times better than Yohkoh's soft X-ray telescope.
 The Extreme Ultraviolet (EUV) Imaging Spectrometer aims to determine velocity fields and other plasma parameters in the corona and transition region, thus helping to relate coronal dynamic behavior, observed with the X-ray telescope, to the underlying photospheric magnetic field, observed with the optical telescope.
 The EUV-imaging spectrometer is also expected to unveil inflow and outflow of magnetic reconnection, and hence together with the two other telescopes, to finally solve long-standing controversies on coronal heating and dynamics.

-After the successful launch, Solar B has been renamed Hinode ("Sunrise").
+After the successful launch on a M-5 (2) rocket, Solar B has been renamed Hinode ("Sunrise").